philipmoffatt/Rasterizing-gridMET-HYSPLT/README.md

 source('R/functions.R')
 ```

-#### HYSPLIT trajectories using a matrix method
+### 2. Run HYSPLIT and obtain trajectory files

-1) Building a matrix of receptor points
+-   Building a matrix of receptor points

 Pulling trajectories from multiple points around a target location can
 better approximate the movement of an airmass.
 We construct a matrix of